PorkChopExpress86/derbynet-docker/README.md

 This guide removes the containerized Tailscale instructions and focuses on the recommended Windows setup: run DerbyNet in Docker Desktop and run Tailscale natively on the Windows host.
 Other machines on the same Tailnet will be able to reach DerbyNet using the host's Tailscale IP.

+Note about security and exposed ports

+- DerbyNet exposes an HTTP port (default 8050) from the container to the host.
+If your host is only accessible on a private LAN or via Tailscale/VPN, this is usually low risk for local event use.
+- If the host will be reachable from untrusted networks (public Internet), change the role passwords in `.env` to strong values and consider additional protections (firewall rules, VPN-only access, or placing the service behind a reverse proxy with authentication).
+- You can limit exposure by adding a Windows firewall rule that allows access only from your LAN subnet (see the `Router / firewall steps` section), or by using Tailscale to avoid exposing the port to the public internet.

 Files in this folder:

 - `docker-compose.yml` — runs the DerbyNet container (service: `derbynet`).